 In most circumstances in Ontario, antibiotic treatment is not necessary if someone has been bitten by a tick.
 If a tick is discovered attached to a person, the tick should be promptly removed (see below).
 The tick can be identified through a doctor and/or public health unit.
 If the tick is a blacklegged tick, it will be tested for Lyme disease.
 Medical attention should be sought if any symptoms of early Lyme disease develop within 30 days of removal of the tick.
 In rare instances, antibiotic treatment may be recommended if the tick was attached for a long time (more than 24 hours), the person had been visiting an area where Lyme disease is relatively common, or the tick is not available for testing and the patient has symptoms of early Lyme disease.
 If symptoms of Lyme disease develop, antibiotics should prevent further complications.
 The earlier treatment is received, the better.
 If the initial infection is not treated, symptoms involving the heart, nervous system or joints can occur.

-A typical bull's eye rash of a patient with Lyme disease.
-Not all rashes from Lyme disease will look like a typical bull's eye.
+A bull's eye rash may appear on a patient with Lyme disease.
+Although rashes can take different forms and may not take the shape of a typical bull's eye (images above provided by the Centers for Disease Control and with permission from Dr. John Aucott, Lyme MD, Lyme Disease Research Foundation).
 If you are bitten by a tick and/or if you get symptoms described in the previous section, see your doctor.

 How do I avoid ticks?